Let me guess—

 In case you don’t have any customers yet, here is a free customer database.
 You can download the CSV file and play around with it to try out the features.

-Just import it to a tool of your choice.
+Just import it to a tool of your choice using a CSV importer.
 Mind that all the emails and names are fake.
 The contact information is auto-generated.

 The top 10 customer information and CRM software solutions are: